leticia-aniceto/SAP006-data-lovers/README.md

 ## DESIGN

-Finally we started working on how this Catalog would looks like.
+Finally, we started working on how this Catalog would looks like.

 This is our first low fidelity prototype hand drawn.
 ![prot-baixa](https://user-images.githubusercontent.com/79461698/126394090-ca148e1b-6776-4bd9-8f6a-913f55a3def4.png)